ThurgoodAlex/SOUR--Capstone-Project/README.md

 # SOUR Source Code Repo

 ## Description
-this is the Primary(and so far only) repository for the SOUR 🍋  E-Commerce and Social media Application
+This is the Primary repository for the SOUR 🍋 E-Commerce and Social media Application

 ## Project Structure